EducationalTestingService/skll/doc/run_experiment.rst

 """"""""""""""""""""""""""""""

 Path to a csv file specifying the mapping of instances in the training data to folds.
-This can be specified when the :ref:`task` is either ``train`` or ``cross_validate``.
-For the ``train`` task, if :ref:`grid_search <grid_search>` is ``True``, this file, if specified, will be used to define the cross-validation used for the grid search (leave one fold ID out at a time).
+This can be specified for the ``train``, ``evaluate``, ``predict``, and ``cross_validate`` tasks.
+For the  ``train``/``evaluate``/``predict`` tasks, if :ref:`grid_search <grid_search>` is ``True``, this file, if specified, will be used to define the cross-validation used for the grid search (leave one fold ID out at a time).
 Otherwise, it will be ignored.

-For the ``cross_validate`` task, this file will be used to define the outer cross-validation loop and, if :ref:`grid_search <grid_search>` is ``True``, also for the inner grid-search cross-validation loop.
+For the ``cross_validate`` task, this file will be used to define the outer cross-validation loop and also for the inner grid-search cross-validation loop.
 If the goal of specifiying the folds file is to ensure that the model does not learn to differentiate based on a confound: e.g. the data from the same person is always in the same fold, it makes sense to keep the same folds for both the outer and the inner cross-validation loops.

-However, sometimes the goal of specifying the folds file is simply for the purpose of comparison to another existing experiment or another context in which maintaining the constitution of the folds in the inner grid-search loop is not required.
-In this case, users may set the parameter :ref:`use_folds_file_for_grid_search <use_folds_file_for_grid_search>` to ``False`` which will then direct the inner grid-search cross-validation loop to simply use the number specified via :ref:`grid_search_folds <grid_search_folds>` instead of using the folds file.
-This will likely lead to shorter execution times as well depending on how many folds are in the folds file and the value of :ref:`grid_search_folds <grid_search_folds>`.
+However, sometimes the goal of specifying the folds file is simply to compare to another existing experiment or in another context where maintaining the constitution of the folds in the inner grid-search loop is not required.
+In this case, users may set the option :ref:`use_folds_file_for_grid_search <use_folds_file_for_grid_search>` in the configuration file to ``False`` which will then direct the inner grid-search cross-validation loop to simply use the number specified via :ref:`grid_search_folds <grid_search_folds>` instead of using the folds file.
+This can also likely lead to shorter execution times depending on how many folds are in the folds file and the value of :ref:`grid_search_folds <grid_search_folds>`.

-The format of this file must be as follows: the first row must be a header.
+The format of this file should be as follows: the first row must be a header.
 This header row is ignored, so it doesn't matter what the header row contains, but it must be there.
 If there is no header row, whatever row is in its place will be ignored.
 The first column should consist of training set IDs and the